Features of the Method

 Suggested dialogue with a divine appointment on the streets.

-1. Would you like an encouraging word from the Word today?
+Ask : Would you like an encouraging word from God’s word today?

 Do not engage in a theological debate.
 If they start questioning the Word or your intentions, refer them to the Gideon App which has answers for common questions about the Bible.
 If a contentious spirit appears, the Holy Spirit is likely not leading the discussion and it needs to be ended.